Marfan Clinic

 Diagnosis and Treatment

 Physicians may rely on observation and a patient’s medical history to diagnose MFS.
-They also can review family medical history to see if others might have the syndrome.
-After a patient is clinically diagnosed, genetic testing might identify specific mutation.
-Then a genetic test for the same mutation can be performed to determine if other family members also are affected.
+They can review family medical history to see if others might have the syndrome.
+After a patient is clinically diagnosed, genetic testing might identify a specific mutation.
+Then a genetic test for the same mutation can be performed to determine if other family members are affected.

 Because Marfan affects several systems, patients are often cared for by several different types of specialists.
 An individualized treatment plan is developed based on each patient’s condition.